johnfn/builder/multiplayer.md

     function update(data, events) {

-Every tick it'll call that function, and it expects to receive back the updated data object.
+Every tick it'll call that function - passing in the events that just happened and the old data state - and it expects to receive back the updated data object.
 For example, if the data object is a unit and an enemy unit facing each other, and the event indicates that your unit should attack the enemy unit, then you should return an updated data object indicating your enemy is switching animations to the attack animation, that the enemy took damage, and so on.

+You'll call this on the client side.

 3. A way to render.
 But I need to figure this out still... ugh